Category Archives: Kuwait Royals

 Jaber III, Emir of Kuwait (second from the left) and Queen Elizabeth II watch a display of folk dancing during the Queen’s state visit to Kuwait on February 13, 1979

 Upon the death of Sabah III Al-Salim Al-Sabah on December 31, 1977, Jaber became the 13th Ruler and 3rd Emir of Kuwait.
 Unlike many other rulers in the Middle East, Emir Jaber stood out for his modest style.
-He declined to put his own image on the nation’s currency and he lived in what Kuwaitis considered a relatively simple home.
+He declined to put his image on the nation’s currency and lived in what Kuwaitis considered a relatively simple home.
 The Kuwaiti people often referred to him as Baba Jaber or Father Jaber.
 On February 16, 1978, the family council named Saad Al-Abdullah Al-Salim Al-Sabah, eldest son of Abdullah Al-Salem Al-Sabah, 11th Ruler and First Emir of Kuwait (reigned 1950 – 1965) as the Crown Prince of Kuwait.

 From 1980 – 1988, Kuwait found itself geographically in the middle of the Iran- Iraq War.
-Among the many security threats during that time period was an assassination attempt.
+Among the many security threats during that period was an assassination attempt.
 On May 25, 1985, a car bomb was detonated by remote control as Jaber’s motorcade was traveling to his office at Seif Palace in Kuwait City.
 Three people were killed but Jaber was only showered with broken glass and suffered minor cuts and bruises.

 Embed from Getty Images